cow-co/nat-sec-reading-list/NatSecReadingList.md

 - Wood, *The Story of China*
   - A fine single-volume history of China
   - Excellent as a source of cultural context
+- Mattis and Brazil, *Chinese Communist Espionage* (Naval Institute Press)
+  - An excellent small form-factor overview of PRC intelligence
+  - Covers some of the history
+  - Covers the key people, organisations, and (publicly-acknowledged) operations
 -

 ## Russia